Robert Harling (typographer): Later life

 Harling would admit that some of the fun of life diminished following the death of his friend Fleming in 1964, but he remained alert and active, and could still be found at The Sunday Times late on Saturday evenings until 1985.
 Nor did his interest in the graphic arts wain.
 His publication The Letter-forms and Type-designs of Eric Gill (1976) is still considered the best assessment of Gill's work, which perhaps is no surprise given Harling was also a master of lettering.
 He also contributed his memories to The Wood-engravings of Tirzah Ravilious (1987).

-Harling's greatest legacy to Printing and Publishing can probably be summed up as his generous approach to helping younger designers, editors and authors in understanding the Harling style, many of whom he has outlived.
-If the style itself has changed, the Harling message of clarity, simplicity, and economy etc., has not.
+Harling's contribution to Printing and Publishing is his approach to helping younger designers, editors, and authors understand the Harling style, many of whom he has outlived.
+His emphasis on clarity, simplicity, and economy in design remained consistent throughout his career.

 Robert Henry Harling, typographer, graphic artist and designer, editor and novelist: born London 27 March 1910.
 Married Phoebe Konstam (who predeceased him in 2006) in April 1945, having met at the Gargoyle Club.
 They had two sons and a daughter, and set up home at an old house in Suffolk, before moving to an 18th-century Gothic vicarage on the Kent-Sussex border in 1953, which was made more picturesque by the removal of a later top floor.
 He died on 1 June 2008, at Godstone, Surrey.